Know before you Go – Uganda Travel Tips and Practical Advice

 Credit Cards can be used but normally there is a 5% fee when you use a credit card.
 ATM machines are found in major towns, have a Visa ATM Card – Master Card can be used at limited banks, forget American Express Cards with ATM machines.

-In Uganda it is about Cash and here is the information you need to make right the money choices.
+In Uganda it is about Cash and here is the information you need to make right the money choices, plus our page on money will give tips on keeping your cash safe on a Safari or visit Uganda.

 Safari Tips that are practical and that will avoid potential grief and frustration.
 We do not just sell safaris we tell you about what is the best for you while on Safari with us in Uganda.